oscar-project/documentation/docs/versions/oscar-2301.md

     }
     ```

-### KenLM-based adult content filtering
+### KenLM-based Adult Content Filtering

-_Work by TODO_

 For a select number of subcorpora, a measure of perplexity has been added.
 This perplexity comes from a [KenLM](https://kheafield.com/code/kenlm/) model trained on harmful content, previously gathered by using the `adult` annotation in OSCAR 22.01.
 In other terms, the lower it is, the more likely a given document contains harmful/adult content.

 !!! danger
     This feature can be considered as unstable/unsafe, since we also want to evaluate its impact on particular issues.